swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 ## Select values or NaN using a Boolean mask.

-*   Aframe full of Booleans is sometimes called a *mask* because of how it can be used.
+*   A frame full of Booleans is sometimes called a *mask* because of how it can be used.

 ~~~
 mask = subset > 10000